aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-numbered-list/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Save OneNote as PDF – Create Numbered List with Aspose.Note
+# Use Aspose.Note for Java to Save OneNote as PDF and Create Numbered List

 ## Introduction
 Aspose.Note for Java empowers Java developers to **save OneNote as PDF** and enrich the document with advanced formatting, such as numbered lists.
 In this tutorial, we’ll walk you through the complete process—from setting a default text style to customizing the numbering format—so you can export OneNote to PDF with a professional look.